Herodium (Herodion) National Park is a truncated cone-shaped hill near Jerusalem. And besides the palace fortress, you can also visit Herod`s tomb.

 Herod himself commissioned a lavish palace to be built between 23 and 15 BCE atop Herodium for all to see.
-The palace itself consisted of four towers of seven stories, a bathhouse, courtyards, a Roman theatre, banquet rooms, a large walkway (“the course”), as well as extravagant living quarters for himself and guests.
-Once Herod died, and the Great Revolt started, Herodium was abandoned.
+The palace itself consisted of four towers of seven stories, a bathhouse, courtyards, a Roman theatre, banquet rooms, a large walkway (“the course”), and extravagant living quarters for himself and guests.
+Once Herod died and the Great Revolt started, Herodium was abandoned.
 The Jews eventually had a base at Herodium where they built a synagogue which can still be seen today, unlike much of Herod’s Palace.

-The remains of a rectangular building at the bottom of the photo above are what was left from a synagogue built by rebels during the great revolt.
+The remains of a rectangular building at the bottom of the photo above are left from a synagogue built by rebels during the great revolt.

-The original ceiling of the room was replaced by a lightweight ceiling, supported by four columns that were not there originally.
+The original ceiling of the room was replaced by a light ceiling, supported by four columns that were not there originally.
 Outside the entrance to the hall, a small room was used as a purification pool.
-Another mikveh dating to the Great Revolt was found in the center of the courtyard, close to the east tower.
-This mikveh contained a small pool, and alongside it a water storage tank.
+Another mikveh dating to the Great Revolt was found in the courtyard’s center, close to the east tower.
+This mikveh contained a small pool, and alongside it was a water storage tank.

 Remains inside the palace:

-After getting explanations about the site, our guide took us down through ancient tunnels down.
+After getting explanations about the site, our guide took us down through ancient tunnels.

 - Four Herodian water cisterns.

 - The remains of a tunnel from the time of the Great Revolt.
-The tunnel was intended for bringing water up from the lower systems to the fortified palace without being exposed to the view of the Romans besieging the place.
+The tunnel was intended to bring water up from the lower systems to the fortified palace without being exposed to the view of the Romans besieging the place.

-- Bar Kokhba era tunnels emerging from the fortress cellars and leading to sortie exits, intended for taking the Roman army units by surprise.
-The Herodium tunnels are high enough for a person to stand upright in them, unlike the low and narrow concealed systems found in the Judean plain.
+- Bar Kokhba era tunnels emerged from the fortress cellars and led to sortie exits intended for taking the Roman army units by surprise.
+The Herodium tunnels are high enough for a person to stand upright, unlike the low and narrow concealed systems found in the Judean plain.

-Unfortunately, as I mentioned before, we did not see Herod’s tomb.
-But, today you can see it.
+Unfortunately, we did not see Herod’s tomb, as I mentioned before.
+But today, you can see it.

 According to the description of Josephus Flavius, Herod is buried at Herodium.
 Researchers searched for his tomb for many years and were unable to find it.